modesthip/Camera_Calibration_and_Pose_Estimation/README.md

 ## Getting Started

-Libraries used here are Numpy and OpenCV
+Libraries used here are **Numpy** and **OpenCV**

 ## Contributing

 You can contribute if you want.
-If you find bug or suggestion, please submit an issue or pull request
+If you find bug or suggestion, please submit an issue or a pull request.
+You also can find example test video in files